lablup/backend.ai-manager/README.rst

    pip install -U pip setuptools   # ensure latest versions pip install -U -r requirements-dev.txt

-The above example is only for sorna-manager, but normally you would want to install all depedencies like agents and databases for integration tests.
+The above example shows a standalone installation process for the manager, but normally you would want to install all other depedencies like agents and databases for integration tests.
-Check out `README on the meta-repo <https://github.com/lablup/backend.ai>`_ for details.

 Running and Deployment
 ----------------------